 What is Tone in Art?

 What is tone in art?
-Put simply, it's all about lights and darks - it can make all the difference between a lack-lustre painting or drawing, or one that really grabs the viewer!
+Put simply, it's all about lights and darks - if you want to improve your art it can make all the difference between a lack-lustre work or one that really grabs the viewer!

 Which one appeals to you the most?
 How about using the same technique in your own work?